splunk/public-o11y-docs/gdi/get-data-in/application/java/instrumentation/java-servers-instructions.rst

             set CATALINA_OPTS=%CATALINA_OPTS% -javaagent:"<Drive>:\path\to\splunk-otel-javaagent.jar"

-      .. note:: The setenv.bat script is not used when running Tomcat as a Windows service.
-Instead, run the ``tomcat<version>w.exe`` utility as Administrator, and then add the ``-javaagent`` argument to the list of Java Options.
+      .. note:: When running Tomcat as a Windows service, the setenv.bat script is not used.
+To add the Java agent to your Tomcat Windows service, run the tomcat<version-number>w.exe utility as an administrator, then add the ``-javaagent`` argument to the list of :guilabel:`Java Options`.

 .. _weblogic-javaagent: